Ecological Society of America

 If any data in a manuscript have been included in other published or unpublished manuscripts, the legend of each table or illustration reporting such data must cite those manuscripts.
 Authors are responsible for obtaining permission to reproduce previously published material.

-A posting of a manuscript or thesis on a personal or institutional homepage or ftp site will generally be considered as a preprint; this will not be grounds for viewing the manuscript as published.
-Similarly, posting of manuscripts in public preprint archives or in an institution's public archive of unpublished theses will not be considered grounds for declaring a manuscript published.
-If a manuscript is available as part of a digital publication such as a journal, technical series or some other entity to which a library can subscribe (especially if that publication has an ISSN or ISBN), we will consider that the manuscript has been published and is thus not eligible for consideration by our journals.
-A partial test for prior publication is whether the manuscript has appeared in some entity with archival value so that it is permanently available to reasonably diligent scholars.
-A necessary test for prior publication is whether the author can legally transfer copyright to ESA.
+A posting of a manuscript or thesis on an author’s personal or home institution’s website or ftp site generally will not be considered previous publication.
+Similarly posting of a “working paper” in an institutional repository is allowed so long as at least one of the authors is affiliated with that institution.
+Submitted manuscripts may have been posted to a preprint archive if the papers in the archive are not peer-reviewed, and provided that a link to the published article will be added if the manuscript is accepted by an ESA journal.
+Authors should disclose whether such a posting has been made at the time of submission.
+If a manuscript is available as part of a digital publication such as a journal, technical series, or some other entity to which a library can subscribe (especially if that publication has an ISSN or ISBN), we will consider that the manuscript has been published and is thus not eligible for consideration by our journals.
+Finally, a necessary test for prior publication is whether the author can legally transfer copyright to ESA.

 Copyright © .
 All rights reserved.